SeeSharpSoft/intellij-csv-validator/README.md

 ###### Use soft wraps

-Set whether soft wrapping should be activated for CSV/TSV.
+Set whether soft wrapping should be activated for CSV/TSV/PSV.
 It still can be changed file specific with right-click on the editors left outer margin.

+###### Keep trailing whitespaces

+If enabled, it overrides the default editor settings for trailing whitespace handling to always keep them when editing CSV/TSV/PSV.

+**Note:** This setting has no effect on the table editor.
+Unquoted values will always be trimmed when opening the table editor.
+When edited in the table editor, values ending or starting with whitespace will be quoted.

 #### Table Editor